art-technologies/generative-platform-standard/README.md

 # Generative platform standard

 Main idea is to establish communication between Generative project created by the artists and Generative platform displaying the project to maximise collector experience and overall integration of the project.

+* Jump [here](#instructions-for-artists) for the instructions for artists
+* Jump [here](#instructions-for-platforms) for the instructions for platforms

 ## Definitions

-Generative platform - platform displaying generative projects as an iframe (Verse, OpenSea, fxhash, ArtBlocks etc.)
+* Generative platform (_Platform_) - platform displaying generative projects as an iframe (Verse, OpenSea, fxhash, ArtBlocks etc.)

-Generative project - code written by artists that is embedded as an iframe into the Generative platform.
+* Generative project (_Project_) - code written by artists that is embedded as an iframe into the Generative platform.

 ## Motivation

-A lot of generative art collectors wants to download or print high quality outputs they purchase.
-However, present experience of downloading high quality asset consists of pressing a key or adding aditional parameters to the iframe URL.
+> We also provide [a Figma page](https://www.figma.com/file/YZxAPU477ptfgzeLYd10Yt/Generative-Platform-Standard) with concept illustration.

+There are many _Projects_ that are being displayed on different _Platforms_ as embedded iframes.
+However, _Platforms_ doesn't have a standard way to communicate with _Projects_.
+For example, _Platform_ is not aware is _Project_ is loaded or not, it doesn't know when to capture preview of the artwork or how to trigger downloading high quality asset.
+For the last feature (high quality assets), collectors have to pressing a key or add additional parameters to the iframe URL, which is not a good user experience.

 It should be easier for collectors to download high quality assets of their favourite artworks by simply clicking a download button that Generative platform implements based on their UI and product needs.

-This project aims to define the standard between Generative platform and Generative projects to accomplish aforementiond task and address most common problems.
+This **Generative platform standard** aims to define the standard between _Generative platform_ and _Generative projects_ to accomplish aforementioned task and address most common problems.

 ## Current features

 - **Download Asset** - allows Generative Platform to trigger downloading high quality asset rendered by Generative project.
 Generative platform may implement download button according to their own product and branding guidelines.
 - **Preview Capture Trigger** - instructs Generative platform's preview capturing system to capture current state of the generated artwork.
 - **Delegated Loading** - allows Generative platform to show loading UI while Generative project is loading.
 When Generative project finishes loading

 ## Standard Definition